-The Sandia Pueblo, located between Bernalillo and Albuquerque, is one of four Tiwa speaking pueblos in New Mexico.
-Sitting on nearly 23,000 acres on the east side of the Rio Grande River, the pueblo’s traditional name is Tuf Shur Tia, meaning “Green Reed Place,” referring to the green valley fed by the Rio Grande.
+The Sandia Pueblo, located between Bernalillo and Albuquerque, is one of four Tiwa-speaking pueblos in New Mexico.
+Sitting on nearly 23,000 acres on the east side of the Rio Grande, the pueblo’s traditional name is Tuf Shur Tia, meaning “Green Reed Place,” referring to the green valley fed by the Rio Grande.

-The site of the pueblo has been home to the Sandia people since at least 1300 A.D., where they have long cultivated the land, raised their families, and traded with other area tribes.
+The pueblo site has been home to the Sandia people since at least 1300 A.D., where they have long cultivated the land, raised their families, and traded with other area tribes.

-When Francisco Vasquez de Coronado’s expedition arrived in 1539, Sandia was one of the largest pueblo communities in the area, with a population of about 3,000 people.
+When Francisco Vasquez de Coronado’s expedition arrived in 1539, Sandia was one of the largest pueblo communities in the area, with about 3,000 people.

 In 1617, the pueblo was occupied by Spanish explorers as the seat of the Mission of San Francisco.
-At that time, the Spanish began to enslave the members of the pueblo to labor in the building of churches and to work in area mines.
+At that time, the Spanish began to enslave the pueblo members to labor in the building of churches and to work in area mines.

 Over the years, resentment built among the Sandia people and other area pueblos resulted in the Pueblo Revolt in 1680.
 During the battles, the Sandia people fled to the Hopi lands in Arizona.
 As punishment for the insurrection, the governor of the territory, Antonio de Otermin, ordered the village burned.
 However, in the end, the Spanish were pushed out of the area and would not return for twelve years.
 New Mexico was reconquered by Diego de Vargas in 1692.